 One day, very soon, I’ll stop using FB completely and replace my banner with an image the explains my reasoning with a link here.
 If people are interested in what I’m up to, let the come to chriszaal.com and get the skinny, straight from the horse’s mouth without the need of an intermediary.

-I’ve worked at SAIT since 2005, in one capacity or another.
-I’m proud of that fact as the school is one of the better employers I’ve had in my life.
+I’ve been working at SAIT since 2005, in one capacity or another.
+I’m quite proud of that fact as the school is one of the better employers I’ve had in my life.

-The video below is the first time I’ve been asked to present myself for an audio and visual presentation that we’ve published for the world on YouTube.
-Another good experience but just reinforces (in my mind) that I have a face for radio. 🙂
+The video below is the first time I’ve been asked to present myself for an audio and visual presentation that we’ve published for the world on Youtube.
+Another good experience.

 I thought I’d put the video here for posterity as I continue to inch away from Facebook as a social media platform.
 I have yet to generate enough courage to release myself fully but I see that in the future.

 More often than not, I like using this space for storing links I might be interested in for future reference.
 It helps if I think the occasional visitor might also be interested.

 Sly bought me a Steam Link and Controller for Xmas and I haven’t really gotten into messing around with it yet.
 There’s so many configuration options that it boggles the mind and can easily confuse the neophyte, such as myself.
 This guide does a good job of guiding you through most of the options available and setting up a very basic control scheme for most games.

 I’m pretty big on alternate modes of control: I have a Logitech G27 Wheel and Pedals for my Farming Simulator fix and a SAITEK (Now Logitech) X-56 HOTAS setup for Elite: Dangerous and Star Citizen.